 Birds are attracted to certain areas due to food availability, nesting opportunities, or shelter.
 Common issues caused by birds include:

-• Property Damage – Birds can peck at wood and leave droppings that corrode surfaces, including those of buildings, boats and cars, leading to costly maintenance and cleaning efforts.
+- Property Damage – Birds can peck at wood and leave droppings that corrode surfaces, including those of buildings, boats, cars and equipment, leading to costly maintenance and cleaning efforts.

 Addressing these problems effectively requires a combination of deterrents that work with the natural behaviours of birds rather than against them.